Asset Test | Income Test | Tax Free Superannuation | Qualify for Australian Pension

 When you compare packages from different employers you need to be clear which approach is being followed.

-Over three-quarters of Australian workers have their superfunds in a balanced superannuation fund.
-This means two-thirds of their retirement money is invested in the world’s stock markets.
+Most Australian workers have their superfunds in a balanced superannuation fund.
+This means that their retirement money is invested in the world’s stock markets.

 Superannuation funds are not final-salary schemes, so your income when you retire is dependent on the performance of your funds.
 Many workers rebalance their funds, moving their money into less volatile investments, when they are nearing retirement.

 In addition to your employer’s 9.5 percent contributions, you are also free to add money to your fund.

 For most people, superannuation supplements the Government’s age pension and provides them with additional income in retirement.

 To qualify for an Age Pension in Australia, you need to have reached 66 years of age and you normally need to have lived as a resident or citizen of Australia for at least 10 years.